AN-2000/Dev/Lecture 5 (DOM 2)/Class Activity/jira-flow.md

   - modal se text aur color get kar ke we will create a ticket(we can't change that color as of now)
   - Id of that ticket will be dummy
 * ticket =>
+  - delete btn should work
+    - On clicking delete button delete state will be set to true and then if we click on any ticket that ticket will be deleted
+  - colour change and
-    unique Id-> short unique Id would be used in v5,v6 colour change and
+  - unique Id-> short unique Id would be used in v5,v6
-    delete btn should work

 * localstorage
-        add ticket, intial task load
-        colour change, edit ticket ,delete ticket(yhapr id ka use hai)
+        add ticket, intial task load on reopen colour change, edit ticket ,delete ticket(yhapr id ka use hai)
 * Filters should work + css